kokonect-link/cherrypick/docs/setup.en.md

 *7.* That is it.
 ----------------------------------------------------------------
 Well done!
-Now, you have an environment that run to Misskey.
+Now, you have an environment that run to CherryPick.

 ### Launch normally
 Just `NODE_ENV=production npm start`.
 GLHF!